p2etools/gu-decks-assistant/README.md

 For GuDecks and Gods Unchained:
 - This app is using GuDecsk and Gods Unchained API, thank you for make awesome products.

   Please do not worry, I do not want to abuse your API, have save user data to a file named `data.json` and also implement caching so the app wont call your API too much, I promise

 - By the way, if it violates anything under your policies please do not hesitate to open issues at the repository

 For players:
 - It cannot ensure your wins so please use it at your own risk
+- The app does not collect or process any your data

 For contributors:
 - If you have any ideas for the app, please drop your messages :)